Shells of twisted flag varieties and the Rost invariant: Applications to the Rost invariant

-The lemma is trivial for $p \ge 11$ and somewhat less so for $p = 7$, see \cite[p.~1135]{Ti:deg}.
+The proposition is trivial for $p \ge 11$ and $p = 7$ amounts to noting that $7$ does not divide $120$, see \cite[p.~1135]{Ti:deg}.
 The cases $p = 3, 5$ are more substantial and are the main results of two papers of Chernousov, see \cite{Ch:mod5} or \cite[Prop.~15.5]{G:lens} for the mod-5 case and \cite{Ch:mod3} for the mod-3 case.
 We give a short proof of the $p = 3$ case using the methods of this paper.

-\begin{proof}[Proof of Lemma \ref{kere8} for $p = 3$] By Proposition~\ref{gille} we can assume that $\car k=0$.
-Replacing $k$ by an extension of degree coprime to $3$, we can assume that the Rost invariant $r_G(\xi)$ is zero.
+\begin{proof}[Proof of Prop.~\ref{kere8} for $p = 3$] By Proposition~\ref{gille} we can assume that $\car k=0$.
+Replacing $k$ by an extension of degree coprime to $3$, we can assume that the Rost invariant $r_{G_0}(\xi)$ is zero.

-Consider the variety $X$ of parabolic subgroups of ${_\xi G}$ of type $7$.
-By the classification of Tits indexes, $_\xi G$ has a parabolic of type 8 over $k(X)$, hence the semisimple anisotropic kernel of $(_\xi G)_{k(X)}$ is contained in a simply connected subgroup of type $\E_6$.
+Consider the variety $X$ of parabolic subgroups of $G$ of type $7$.
+By the classification of Tits indexes, $G$ has a parabolic of type $8$ over $k(X)$, hence the semisimple anisotropic kernel of $G_{k(X)}$ is contained in a simply connected subgroup of type $\E_6$.
 But the Rost invariant of the split $\E_6$ has zero kernel, so it follows that $X$ is generically split.

-Therefore by \cite[Th.~5.7]{PS10} $J_3({_\xi G})=(0,0)$, hence by \cite[Prop.~3.9(3)]{PS10} ${_\xi G}$ splits over a field extension of degree coprime to $3$. \end{proof}
+Therefore by \cite[Th.~5.7]{PS10} $J_3(G)=(0,0)$, hence by \cite[Prop.~3.9(3)]{PS10} $G$ splits over a field extension of degree coprime to $3$. \end{proof}

-The conclusion of Lemma \ref{kere8} can fail for the omitted prime $p = 2$.
-In that case, one needs to inspect also the degree 5 invariant constructed in \cite{Sem09}.
+The conclusion of Prop.~\ref{kere8} is false in general for the omitted prime $p = 2$, e.g., in case $k = \mathbb{R}$.
+For $p = 2$, one needs to inspect also the degree 5 invariant constructed in \cite{Sem09}.

 \begin{lem} Let $G$ be a group of type $\E_8$ over a field $k$ with $\car k=0$.
 If $J_3(G)=(1,0)$, then $X_8$ is isotropic over a field extension of degree coprime to $3$. \end{lem} \begin{proof} Assume that $X_8$ has no zero-cycles of degree coprime to $3$.
-Let $N$ denote the upper motive of $X_\Delta$.
-Consider the variety $X_8$.
-By \cite[Theorem~5.7(8)]{PS10} it is not generically split, and moreover, has height $2$.
-Therefore, since $J_3(G)=(1,0)$, the motive $N_{k(X_8)}$ is indecomposable.
+By \cite[Theorem~5.7(8)]{PS10} $X_8$ is not generically split.
+Therefore, since $J_3(G)=(1,0)$, the motive $\U(X_\Delta)_{k(X_8)}$ is indecomposable.

 We have the following motivic decomposition over $k(X_8)$:

 for some multiset of indexes $J$.